BAMUM Rainmaker's Figure with Cynical Escalation-Mechanism (Tam Mayoh-Mabouo)

 Hornek's cynical timing observation (worth preserving): "if it does however actually come to rainfalls, then it clearly shows the power and ability of the rainmaker to influence the 'spirit world'.
 That is why such rituals are performed only shortly before the normal occurring rains."

-The object is a physical archive of desperate environmental rituals.
-It is covered in a thick, opaque, and highly encrusted sacrificial patina composed of dried blood, palm oil, and earth.
-The wood is severely desiccated, exhibiting deep, organic age cracks running vertically through the torso and legs, proving its long-term exposure to the elements and the harsh conditions of an outdoor ritual site.
-This heavy, dirty, and chaotic surface is impossible to forge and confirms its history as an actively utilized, life-saving fetish.
+The object's surface suggests a history of environmental rituals.
+It is covered in a thick, opaque, and highly encrusted patina consistent with sacrificial applications of organic matter, palm oil, and earth.
+The wood is severely desiccated, exhibiting deep, vertical cracks through the torso and legs, consistent with long-term exposure to the elements and the conditions of an outdoor ritual site.
+This heavy, weathered surface supports its attribution as an actively utilized ritual object.

 Summary

-Vibrating with kinetic energy and caked in sacrificial blood, this rainmaking figure is a masterpiece of Bamum environmental magic.
-It stands as a chilling, physical record of the desperate rituals performed to ensure the survival of the Tam Mayoh community — anchored by Hornek's wry observation that the rainmaker traditionally schedules sacrifices "only shortly before the normal occurring rains."
+Vibrating with kinetic energy and caked in organic materials, this rainmaking figure is a notable example of Bamum ritual art.
+It is traditionally associated with the rituals performed to ensure the survival of the Tam Mayoh community — anchored by Hornek's wry observation that the rainmaker traditionally schedules sacrifices "only shortly before the normal occurring rains."